 - c).
 GST payable on investment and advisory service fees ('AMC fees') charged by Axis Asset Management Company Ltd.; - d).
 Brokerage and transaction cost incurred for the purpose of execution shall be charged to the schemes as provided under Regulation 52 (6A) (a) upto 12 bps and 5 bps for cash market transactions and derivatives transactions respectively.
-Any payment towards brokerage & transaction costs, over and above the said 12 bps and 5 bps for cash market transactions and derivatives transactions respectively will be charged within the maximum limit of Total Expense Ratio (TER) as prescribed under Regulation 52 of the Regulations. - B. Within the Total Expense Limit chargeable to the Scheme, following will be charged to the Scheme: - (a) GST on other than investment and advisory fees, if any, (including on brokerage and transaction costs on execution of trades) shall be borne by the Scheme - (b) Investor education and awareness initiative fees of at least 2 basis points on daily net assets of the Scheme. - C. AMC fees charged by Axis AMC to the Scheme will be within the Total Expense Limit as prescribed by SEBI Regulations, as amended from time to time.
+Any payment towards brokerage & transaction costs, over and above the said 12 bps and 5 bps for cash market transactions and derivatives transactions respectively within the maximum limit of Total Expense Ratio (TER) as prescribed under Regulation 52 of the Regulations - B. Within the Total Expense Limit chargeable to the scheme, following will be charged to the Scheme: - a) GST on other than investment and advisory fees, if any, shall be borne by the Scheme - b) Investor education and awareness initiative fees of at least 2 basis points on daily net assets of the Scheme. - C. AMC fees charged by Axis AMC to the scheme will be within the Total Expense Limit as prescribed by SEBI Regulations, as amended from time to time.